darksider-05/live_text/README.md

 the theming system is done, with the saving logic, several bugs were fixed.

-next, will set up premissions
+premissions are set

-then add an icon for the app
+next will add an icon for the app

 then there is testing